 Medical Editor: John P. Cunha, DO, FACOEP

-Reopro (abciximab) is used to prevent blood clots during procedures used to open up the blood vessels in the heart (e.g., balloon angioplasty, coronary stent placement, percutaneous coronary intervention-PCI).
-It is usually used with heparin and aspirin.
-It is a blood thinner.
-Common side effects include nausea, vomiting, or bleeding/irritation at the injection site.
+ReoPro (abciximab) is a blood thinner used to prevent blood clots during procedures used to open up the blood vessels in the heart (e.g., balloon angioplasty, coronary stent placement, percutaneous coronary intervention-PCI).
+ReoPro is usually used with heparin and aspirin.
+Common side effects of ReoPro include:

 The recommended dosage of Abciximab in adults is a 0.25 mg/kg intravenous bolus administered 10-60 minutes before the start of PCI, followed by a continuous intravenous infusion of 0.125 µg/kg/min (to a maximum of 10 µg/min) for 12 hours.
 Reopro may interact with dextran, other blood thinners, NSAIDs, or anti-platelet drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Reopro should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Reopro (abciximab) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.